 The databases you create with an IBM Informix database server are object-relational databases.
 In practical terms this means that all data is presented in the form of tables with rows and columns where the following simple corresponding relationships apply.

 Relationship Description

 table = entity

-A table represents all that the database knows about one subject or kind of thing.

-column = attribute
+A table represents all that the database knows about one subject or kind of column = attribute row = instance

 A column represents one feature, characteristic, or fact that is true of the table subject.